chris-greening/spyrograph/_posts/2023-03-27-plotting-beautiful-spirographs-with-matplotlib-and-spyrograph.md

 This method allows users to create **beautiful visualizations** of **hypotrochoids** and **epitrochoids** using the popular `matplotlib` library

-We will walk through the process of creating a **hypotrochoid** and then using the `plot` method to visualize it
+We will walk through the process of creating a **hypotrochoid** and then use the `plot` method to visualize it

 ## Prerequisite imports